Banks: If DOD Doesn't Innovate, We'll Get Our Clocks Cleaned by China

 “Unfortunately, the leadership at the Pentagon has fallen short of taking advantage of those authorizations and pushing forward with demanding the type of innovation that we need,” he said.

-He praised the administration’s National Defense Strategy released early in 2017 that prioritized China over the Middle East, but said since then, leadership on innovation has been lacking.
+He praised the administration’s National Defense Strategy released in 2018 that prioritized China over the Middle East, but said since then, leadership on innovation has been lacking.

 “That was the beginning of this conversation, how do we get our head [out] of the sand, literally and proverbially, how do we get our head out of the sand and change our focus from the war on terror to the greatest existential threat that we face, vis-a-vis China, the rise of China,” he said.